keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 * TOC
 {:toc}

+*If new to Generic Extractor, learn about [jobs in our tutorial](/extend/generic-extractor/tutorial/jobs/) first.*

-The jobs section of the configuration contains descriptions of the API resources to be extracted.
+The jobs section of the extraction configuration contains descriptions of the API resources to be extracted.
 The `jobs` configuration property is an array of processed API endpoints.
 A **single job represents a single [API resource](/extend/generic-extractor/tutorial/rest)**.
-If new to Generic Extractor, learn about [jobs in our tutorial](/extend/generic-extractor/tutorial/jobs/) first.

 <details>
   <summary>Click to see a sample job configuration.</summary>